rbat05/RetroPieGameboy/README.md

 # License
 This project is licensed under the GNU General Public License v3.0.
 You are free to use, modify, and distribute this project as long as you adhere to the terms of the GPLv3 license.

-# Current Project Status
-The project works, I just need to resolder everything to organise the wires.
-Project currently on hold (as of 02/03/24).